-Each higher principle is more concrete and inclusive than the lower one, and therefore ananda, which is Brahman, is the most inclusive of all.
-From it all things flow.
-By it all things are sustained, and into it all things are dissolved.
-The different parts, the mineral world, the plant life, the animal kingdom, and the human society, are not related to the highest in any abstract or mechanical way.
+Each higher principle is more concrete and inclusive than the lower one, and therefore Ananda, which is Brahman, is the most inclusive of all.
+From it all things flow, by it all things are sustained and into it all things are dissolved.
+The different parts, the mineral world, the plant life, the animal kingdom and the human society, are not related to the highest in any abstract or mechanical way.
 They are one in and through that which is universal about them.
 All parts in the universe share in the light of this universal spirit and possess specific features on account of the special functions which they have to perform.
 The parts are not self-subsistent factors, but are dependent aspects of the one.

 It has been declared that the Brahman and the Atman, the cosmic and the psychical principles, are looked upon as identical; Brahman is Atman.
 The infinite is not beyond the finite but in the finite.
 The different conceptions of Brahman correspond to the different ideas of the Atman, and vice versa.
-The highest Brahman which is ananda is just Atman, as realised in the fourth or the turiya state.
+The highest Brahman which is Ananda is just Atman, as realised in the 4th or the Turiya state.
 There the object and the subject are one.
 The seer, the Seeing Eye and the object seem merging together in one whole.
-Brahman is viewed as the self-conscious Isvara with a force opposed to him.
+Brahman is viewed as the self-conscious Ishwar with a force opposed to him.
 When the Atman is identified with the mental and vital self of man (manas and prana), Brahman is reduced to the Hiranyagarbha or the cosmic soul, which comes between the Ishwar and the soul of man.
 This Hiranyagarbha is looked upon as related to the universe in the same way as the individual soul is related to its body.

 Hence it can be concluded saying that Brahman is the ultimate reality of life and is synonymous with the Atman.
 It has been claimed by the philosophical texts that realisation of the Brahman gives an individual the Absolute Bliss.